elifesciences/elife-continuum-documentation/file_naming_spec.md

 If we loose our archive we will be unable to accurately recreate a previous state of our published site, and we will have to do a best effort, and publish what we have using the lowest version numbers available to us at that time.

+ DATES OF EACH VERSION PUBLISHED - WHERE IS THAT STORED

 #### Why are revision numbers not exposed on the final published version?